 The University levies charges to students for all services in the Student Health Centre.
 The charges vary depending on the service provided and the charges vary from time to time and upon instruction from the University.
 A summary of the charges are listed below:-

 - The European Health Insurance card (EHIC) cannot be accepted at the Student Health Centre.
 Students wishing to use their EHIC may register with another doctor (General Practictioner/GP) locally where they will not have to pay a consultation fee.
 Please email Ria.Toland@ul.ie for information regarding local GPs.

-- Payment may be made by either cash, debit or credit card.
+- Payment may be made by debit or credit card over the phone.

-- Payment must be made when checking in, before going in to the waiting room.
+- Payment must be made over the phone when booking an appointment.
 Consultation or service will not be provided without payment being made first.